-Lavalove Ceremonial Cacao is now available through Wilderness Yoga
+Lavalove Ceremonial Cacao is available through Wilderness Yoga in Mexico City

 Get your Guatemalan organic, ceremonial cacao block to make your own, whenever you need a boost of joy, bliss AND healthy minerals.

 Cacao is an ancient and sacred food in the mayan and Inca culture.
 It origins go back to the Mexican Olmec cultures (1500 to 400 BC)

 where cacao beverages already were part of spiritual ceremonies.

 Since then it has been used as a plant medicine for rituals, ceremonies and shamanic practices.